ZomiKim/pjt-ritchee/README.md

 <<<<<<< HEAD
-"# pjt-ritchee" helllo, it's our fist fight! we don't need a coffee but, it is not perfct!
+"# pjt-ritchee" helllo, it's our fist fight! we don't need a coffee but, it is not perfct! test

 =======
 >>>>>>> 889da338a4f7ba02435c8549f51bb6fc884473cf